martinasladek/ms_net/content/post/2021-05-07-list-of-useful-blogdown-hugo-tutorials/index.markdown

 Credit where it's due, the people below deserve a shout-out for informing how this website was built, in one way or another:

-- [Alison Hill](https://alison.rbind.io) has written a wealth of tutorials about Blogdown.
+- <a href="https://alison.rbind.io" target="_blank"> Alison Hill </a> has written a wealth of tutorials about Blogdown.
 - [Amber Thomas](https://amber.rbind.io) has a great tutorial on implementing syntax highlighting with highlight.js
 - [Chris Lockard](https://www.chrislockard.net) writes about cybersecurity, and I used their tutorial for customising fonts.
 - [Daniel Quintana](https://www.dsquintana.com) whose tutorial on building websites with Hugo was my starting point.
 - [Eric Fong](http://ericfong.ca) has written a tutorial on how to build a floating table of content.
 - [Jenny Terry](https://jennyterry.co.uk) has a really cool website and gave me the necessary nudge towards building my own.
+- [Tom Spencer](https://www.tomspencer.dev) explains how to debug syntax highlighting if the problem is the Netlify Hugo version

 </br>